fabianTMC/flexiple/README.md

 ## Tests
 To run tests, use `yarn test` after install all the relevant dependencies.

-NOTE: Tests will not work as expected since flash messages were plugged in for displaying error messages on the frontend.
+NOTE: Tests will not work as expected since the JSON responses were replaced with flash messages and redirects for displaying error messages on the frontend.
 They are self explainatory though.

 ## Author
 Fabian Enos